pbuckner/x-plane_plugins/XPython/Resources/plugins/XPPython3/README_INSTALL.md

 ## Plugin Menus
 XPPython3 installs a single menu item, "XPPython3", on the plugin menu.
 From there, you can:
-  * Start - only useful if you've stopped the scripts
+  * Enable - only useful if you've disabled the scripts
-  * Stop - Stop all scripts (kindof -- actually, we just stop sending messages to scripts, but they are still "running" as far as I can tell).
-XPluginReceiveMessage() is disabled.
+  * Disable - disables all scripts
   * Reload - Stops and restarts python, reloading all scripts.
 While this works, note that some plugins do not clean up after themselves, so loading all python plugins may result in duplications.
-    Best example is where a plugin doesn't remove it's menu on stop.
-On Reload, it will add _another_ menu of the same name: The best fix is to have the plugin author fix their code, otherwise restart X-Plane or just don't use Reload.

 ## Logging
 ### `Log.txt`